Recent developments with Tonix Pharmaceuticals Holding Corp. (TNXP) have led to the company's beta value being reach 1.61 cents.

 Sponsored

-Meanwhile, its annual earnings per share averaged 53.60%.
+When this article was written, the company’s average yearly earnings per share was at 53.60%.
 With a float of $44.16 million, this company’s outstanding shares have now reached $44.17 million.

-In an organization with 73 employees, it is important to assess its efficiency.
+The extent of productivity of a business whose workforce counts for 73 workers is very important to gauge.

 Tonix Pharmaceuticals Holding Corp.
 (TNXP) Insider and Institutional Ownership

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Biotechnology Industry.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Tonix Pharmaceuticals Holding Corp. stocks.
 The insider ownership of Tonix Pharmaceuticals Holding Corp. is 0.03%, while institutional ownership is 10.60%.
 The most recent insider transaction that took place on Jun 29, was worth 34,200.
 In this transaction Chief Executive Officer of this company bought 20,000 shares at a rate of $1.71, taking the stock ownership to the 24,235 shares.
 Before that another transaction happened on Mar 25, when Company’s Chief Executive Officer bought 100,000 for $0.24, making the entire transaction worth $24,500.
 This insider now owns 112,177 shares in total.

 Tonix Pharmaceuticals Holding Corp.
 (TNXP) Latest Financial update

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of -$1.6 per share, which was $0.1 lower than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
-This company achieved a return on equity of -60.25.
+Going through the last 3-months fiscal report unveiled on the 3/30/2022, it has been observed that the corporation posted -$1.6 earnings per share (EPS) during the time that was less than consensus figure (set at -$1.49) by -$0.11.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -1.49 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 53.60% per share during the next fiscal year.